 In 1912, there was just enough money to erect the building.
-When it were done, there was no Ark, no bima, and no seats.
+When it was done, there was no Ark, no bima, and no seats.
 Everyone brought chairs from home and sat in their own seats.
 Congregants quite literally "had their own seat at shul"!

 In 1917, Wellesley College was junking some old school desks.
 So the "junkies" hitched up their horses and wagons, travelled over five miles of what was then farmland, and hauled back the first permanent seating in the sanctuary.